DevCycleHQ/js-sdks/README.md

 Ensure you have Node 16.x installed.

 1. Clone this repo
-2. Run `yarn` from the root directory.
+2. Run `pnpm` from the root directory.
 SDKs and examples should now be set up to run via Nx.
 3. Run `aws configure sso`
 4. Run `aws sso login`